- Unsecured and secured loans

 Wells Fargo Personal Loan Rates & Fees

-The interest rate that you receive will be based on your credit score, income, existing debts and more.
-For example, Wells Fargo offers a special “relationship discount” of 0.25% for customers who have a Wells Fargo consumer checking account and enroll in automatic payments.
-That discount is included in the 7.24% to 24.29% range, so the lowest rate you can get without a relationship discount is 7.49%.
+- How rates are determined: The exact interest rate you receive will be based on your credit score, debt-to-income ratio, and more.
+For example, Wells Fargo offers a 0.25% “relationship discount” for customers who have a Wells Fargo checking account and enroll in automatic payments.

 Wells Fargo Personal Loan Requirements & Application Info

-Wells Fargo does not allow you to “pre-qualify” for a personal loan like some lenders do.
-However, Wells Fargo offers a calculator to estimate your potential rates and payments based on your zip code, loan amount, loan length and credit standing.
+- Pre-qualification: Wells Fargo does not allow you to “pre-qualify” for their personal loans.
+However, Wells Fargo offers a calculator to estimate your potential rates and payments based on your home state, loan amount, loan length and credit standing.

 Wells Fargo Personal Loan Reviews & Transparency